SaulPadilla6472/CodeWars-Problems-Solutions/README.md

 # CodeWars Problem Solutions Project

 Welcome to my CodeWars problem solutions project on GitHub!
-In this repository, you will find a collection of solutions to various challenges I encountered on CodeWars, an online platform for improving your coding skills by solving coding problems.
+In this repository, you will find a collection of solutions to various challenges I encountered on CodeWars, an online platform for improving your coding skills by solving coding problems..

 ## What is CodeWars?